Solar power in Italy: Conto Energia (feed-in tariffs)

 The first Conto Energia resulted in the relatively small amount of 163 MW of new PV installations, perhaps because solar power was still in its infancy in 2005.

-In 2007, The second Conto Energia resulted in a massive increase of 6,791 MW of new PVs at an annual cost of €3.27 billion, and was the most costly scheme.
-Almost half of the total cost of the schemes is accounted for by Conto Energia 2.
+In 2007, the second Conto Energia resulted in a massive increase of 6,791 MW of new PVs at an annual cost of €3.27 billion, and was the most costly scheme.
+Almost half of the total cost of the schemes was accounted for by Conto Energia 2.

 Conto Energia 3 ran briefly, resulting in 1,567 MW of installed power at an annual cost of €0.65 billion.
-This was succeeded by Conto Energia 4 which resulted in the largest increase in solar capacity so far at 7,600 MW of installed power at the annual cost of €2.47 billion.
+This was succeeded by Conto Energia 4, which resulted in the largest increase in solar capacity so far at 7,600 MW of installed power at the annual cost of €2.47 billion.

 The final Conto Energia 5 was introduced by ministerial decree in 2012.
 It was announced that the feed in tariff would end once the total annual costs of the cumulative Conto Energia scheme reached €6.7 billion.
 This figure was reached in 2013 and the final Conto Energia scheme was ended on 6 July 2013.
 The final scheme resulted in a further 2,095 MW of installed capacity at a cost of €0.22 billion.
 Under the Conto Energia incentive scheme, a total of 18,217 MW of installed solar PV power was added at annual cost of €6.7 billion.